econPreference/TermStructureModels.jl/README.md

 ## Prerequisites

 Since we use two R packages (GIGrvg, glasso), users have to install R language.
-Follow the below steps.
+If you already have experience using RCall.jl, you just need to install the two R Packages.
+If it is the first time using RCall.jl, follow the below steps.

-1. Install R form internet.
+1. Install R on your computer from the internet.
 2. In R, run the below command and copy the home address.

 ```R